Polo Grounds Baseball provides entertainment and amusement while emphasizing fellowship, community, and baseball scholarship.

 Teams will acquire players via the Annual Draft and Rule 5 Draft.
 MLB players from eligible rosters (REG, ADD, MIXED, or COMP) will be included in the Annual Draft.
 Once rostered, players remain eligible until their release.
 Each player is allowed a maximum of five options (promotion/demotion) per season.
 MIXED cards will use only combined AL+NL stats.

 Article 6: Player Usage

 Each player will be restricted to 110% of their actual ABs and IPs.
 It is up to each manager to monitor these limits.
+To simplify gaming duties, players may slightly exceed the overuse threshhold to allow for completing a 3- or 4-game gamer set.
 Starting pitchers must have four days rest between starts at all times–no exceptions.
 Postseason limits are 10% of actual ABs and IPs per 7-game series, but no limits on one-game play-ins.
 However, winning play-in teams must use the same roster for their subsequent series.

 Trace overuse, offending player de-activated: suspended for balance of regular season; overuse applied to following season.

 Trace overuse, offending player still active: same as #1 with suspension including postseason and/or moving down in draft order.

 Significant overuse, offending player de-activated: same as #2 with loss of third-round draft pick.